amosyuen/FFmpegVideoRecorder/README.md

 ![Preview Video Activity Screenshot](./screenshots/preview_video_activity.png "Preview Video Activity")

+## Limitations

+- Video width must be a multiple of 2, so the recorded video might not be in the exact dimensions requested.

 ## Demo

 There is a demo activity that allows you to try different settings for recording videos.